 Once you have booked a holiday, it’s a good idea to get some travel insurance in place to protect the money you have spent out, whether it be a deposit or perhaps the cost of flights.
 Your cover will become active from the moment you pay for it, and provided you have cancellation cover, you will be able to claim should you have to cancel the trip (terms and conditions vary).

-When you have chosen a policy from our search results, simply hit the ‘Buy Now’ button in order to make payment.
-You will be able to pay online with all major credit and debit cards and will be transferred to a secure and safe area to enter your details.
+When you have chosen a policy from our search results, simply hit the ‘Proceed to payment’ button in order to make payment.
+You will be able to pay online with all major credit and debit cards and will be transferred directly to the insurance providers secure payment page to enter your details.
 Confirmation of your purchase along with your policy documents will be emailed to you direct from the insurer.

 Although Medical Travel Compared aims to provide a solution for every applicant, unfortunately we can’t guarantee a quote for every circumstance.
 There are a variety of reasons cover could be declined: